CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

   IdentitiesOnly yes
 ```

 The big difference is only / or \ for the file path.
-Bad windows!
+Bad Windows!
 Save and close.
 Then in VSCode `F1`, type `ssh` and choose `Remote-SSH: Connect to Host...` and choose `rust_dev_vscode_cnt`.
 Choose `Linux` and yes for the fingerprint if asked, just the first time.